sauravhathi/examly-copy-paste/README.md

 </p>

 This is a chrome extension that helps you copy the question and paste.
 Double click on the question or the options to copy the text.
-Press `Ctrl + B` or `Alt + B`, then press `Enter` to paste the copied text.
+Press `Ctrl + B` or `Alt + B` to paste the copied text.

 ## Installation